airbnb/mavericks/docs/new-2x.md

 #### Update BaseMvRxFragment

-With MvRx 1.x, you had to make your base Fragment class extend `BaseMvRxViewModel`.
+With MvRx 1.x, you had to make your base Fragment class extend `BaseMvRxFragment `.
 Now, you can make it just implement `MavericksView`.
 The rxjava2 artifact still ships with `BaseMvRxFragment` but it is deprecated and everything will continue to work with the `MavericksView` interface.

 #### Update tests